MykhailoShchuka/multimodal-agents/qa_agent/instructions.md

 - **Responsive design:** Test how the application looks on different screen sizes
 - **Visual bugs:** Look for broken images, misaligned elements, or styling issues
 - **Accessibility:** Check for proper contrast, readable fonts, and clear visual indicators
+- **Design feedback:** Provide feedback on overall design of the page and improvements that can be made to UI/UX.

 # Feedback Delivery